 - PI Resume (2 pages maximum)

-Summer Stipends are awarded to individual scholars.
-Organizations are not eligible to apply.
-Applicants holding tenured or tenure-track positions at institutions of higher education must, however, be nominated by their institutions.
+NEH awards Summer Stipends to individuals.
+Organizations are not eligible to apply, although scholars who are tenured or on a tenure track who teach full time must be nominated by their institution of higher education.
 Any faculty member is eligible for nomination.

 Limited Submission Guidelines